BenStacks/veriai/README.md

 **Decentralized AI Content Verification with Blockchain-Backed Certificates**

-VeriAI is a revolutionary platform that provides cryptographic proof and NFT certificates for AI-generated content using Flare Data Connector (FDC) oracles and Solana blockchain integration.
+VeriAI is a revolutionary platform that provides cryptographic proof and NFT certificates for AI-generated content using Solana oracles and blockchain integration.
 Built for the era of AI transparency, VeriAI ensures trust, authenticity, and verifiability in AI-generated content.

 ## 🚀 Live Demo